POLE DANCING

 The Role of Instructors in Developing Knowledge and Technique

-Finally, the priority of good instructors is to facilitate the development safe practice and solid technique.
-In no situations should students make a dangerous, desperate effort to get into a move, relying on only a superficial knowledge of what is required to master it.
-Spotting, if carried in lieu of knowledge and ability, puts the instructor and the student at high risk of injury.
+Finally, the priority of good instructors is to facilitate the development of safe practice and solid technique.
+In no situation should students make a dangerous, desperate effort to get into a move, relying on only a superficial knowledge of what is required to master it.
+Spotting, if carried in place of knowledge and ability, puts the instructor and the student at high risk of injury.

 It is the instructor’s responsibility to educate their students and develop their knowledge of how to achieve moves realistically, even if it means setting certain boundaries with them.